kelvinhado/Android-Development/Get-Parse-Json-From-Network.md

         new Response.Listener<String>() {
           @Override
           public void onResponse(String response) {
-              /* TODO */
+              //note that the *mTextView* is a TextView that you define in the main_activity.xml and matched. */ /* TODO */
-              //Display the first 500 characters of the response string. mTextView.setText("Response is: "+ response);
+              mTextView.setText("Response is: "+ response);
           }
         },